In this article, we explain what the Grammarly readability score is and how you can use it to improve your writing.

 The engagement report highlights words and sentences in green and proposes specific synonyms and other word choices that will improve your writing’s sharpness.

 It also explains when you should use more precise language, stronger words and edit down long sentences.
 The engagement report also highlights instances of the passive voice.
+Use this report after reviewing the suggestions from the clarity report.

 4. Delivery Report